Stack | Interview | ‘Above All’

-Why did you decide to use the name Stack?
+How did you decide to use the name “Stack?”

 How did you get in contact with labels?

-Were you playing a lot of shows before releasing an LP?
+Were you playing a lot of shows before the album was released?

 About 30 years later, I was at a music store in Phoenix and a discussion broke out about who were the great bands in the old days that didn’t really make it BIG.
 The guy behind the counter said “at the Ice Palace in Vegas in 1969, I saw a band called Stack that has stuck out in my memory for all these years, hell, the singer even banged his head on a boom stand and got all bloody, those guys were fuckin’ great!”

 Bill Sheppard: In the beginning we played a mix of The Bee Gees (pre-‘Saturday night Fever’), Beatles, Yardbirds, Who, Cream, et cetera.
 We began to gravitate toward signature songs for each vocalist.
 Kurt did ‘Stone Free’ by Hendrix, ‘Sitting on Top of the World,’ by Cream, ‘Magical Mystery Tour’ by The Beatles, that kind of stuff.
 I did ‘Hurdy Gurdy Man,’ by Donovan, ‘And the Sun Will Shine’ by The Bee Gees, ‘Substitute’ by The Who, and that kind of stuff.
 All three of us (Rick, Kurt, and myself) had real strong voices.
 There was no such thing as monitor speakers at the time and so a vocalist had to sing loud enough to be heard (and to hear themselves) over a heavy hitting drummer, booming bass, and a couple of Marshall stacks.
 Ah, the good old days!
 Huh?

 Where did you record?
 Who was the producer?